Fast FactsPage address: http://cset.mnsu.edu/chemgeol/programs/geol/factsheet.html

 The Geology program is affiliated with the B.S.
 Earth Science Teaching program, administered in the College of Education and housed in the Department of Geography.

 The B.S.
-Geology Option prepares students for careers in the geological sciences, addressing needs related to resources (energy and raw materials from the Earth), environment (groundwater, land use), hazards (earthquakes, landslides), and engineering, as well as graduate study in these and related fields.
+Geology major prepares students for careers in the geological sciences, addressing needs related to resources (energy and raw materials from the Earth), environment (groundwater, land use), hazards (earthquakes, landslides), and engineering, as well as graduate study in these and related fields.
 Our graduates enjoy very high placement rates and starting salaries up to and over $75,000; others are accepted into graduate programs nationwide.
 Employers for geologists include industries (oil and mining companies, environmental consulting firms); local, State, and federal government agencies; and academic institutions.

-If you enjoy the outdoors as well as science and math and think you would like solving intriguing Earth-related problems of societal importance, the Geology Option may provide a rewarding and fulfilling career path for you.
+If you enjoy the outdoors as well as science and math and think you would like solving intriguing Earth-related problems of societal importance, the Geology major may provide a rewarding and fulfilling career path for you.

 The B.S.
 Earth Science Teaching program, which draws heavily on Geology coursework, has launched graduates into teaching positions throughout the State and beyond.